jazibobs/jazibobs.github.io/_posts/2022-02-09-days-11-to-20-100daysofcode.md

 date:   2022-02-09 23:00:00 +0800
 ---

 This is my second post in the [#100daysofcode](https://www.100daysofcode.com/) challenge series.
-On this page I will detail what I have covered
+On this page I will detail what I have covered during days 11 to 20.

 A reminder of the rules for the challenge: